 Taking crizotinib capsules

-- If your treatment is stopped, return any remaining capsules to the pharmacist.
-Do not flush them down the toilet or throw them away.
+- If your treatment is stopped, return any unused capsules/tablets to the pharmacist.

 Serious and life-threatening side effects